rmorrill/Marmulator/README.md

 ## Task modes

 ### Fixation experiment mode
 Trials (typically) require fixation to start, and successful completion requires maintenance of fixation in a bounding box.
+This is automatically turned on when n_rsvp is set to >1 OR when fixation_exp_mode is set to TRUE.
 Relevant task variables:

 ### Forage mode